 Every piece of content your produce, whether that’s a short Facebook post or a 4,000-word blog article, should have a purpose.
 That purpose can be any number of things, such as:

 All of these goals are tied to different elements of a content marketing strategy, such as targeted messaging, audience segmentation, or using specific marketing channels.

-As a result, the particular KPI you’ll be tracking should be directly related to the goal you’re trying to achieve.
+As a result, the particular digital media KPI you’ll be tracking should be directly related to the goal you’re trying to achieve.

 For example, a common goal for a content campaign is to drive traffic to a blog or website.